What can student loans be used for?

 What if you misuse your student loan money?

 There may be penalties for spending loan money on non-school items.
-But even if you go ahead and spend the funds that way, you’ll likely pay more over the long run—that’s because you’ll have to pay extra for the interest that accrues (grows) on those borrowed funds.
+You’ll likely pay more over the long run—that’s because you’ll have to pay extra for the interest and other fees that accrue (grow) on those borrowed funds.

-• Scholarships: Some scholarships require that you use their money for tuition but there are others that let you pay for living costs with the funds.
+• Scholarships: Some scholarships are meant to be used exclusively for tuition and fees, but there are others that let you pay for living costs with the funds.
 Best part?
 You don’t have to pay the money back.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.